znthsol/fantom/README.md

 ## Field Weights

-The search engine applies different weights to different fields:
+The search pipeline applies different weights to different fields during the initial sorting phase:

 - `name`: 2.0x weight
 - `description`: 1.8x weight
 - `weather`: 1.5x weight
 - Other fields: 1.0x weight

+Final results are reranked using GPT-4 mini for enhanced semantic understanding and relevance.

 ## Setup and Installation